dragonbox102/Releu-minecraft/README.md

 ```

 ### Bedrock Tunnel Target
-If you enable Geyser for Bedrock crossplay, Bedrock traffic usually needs a separate UDP tunnel pointing to:
+If you enable Geyser for Bedrock crossplay, Bedrock traffic usually needs a separate UDP tunnel pointing to:  ( The ports Can change depending on the server make sure to read correctly in settings )

 ```text
 127.0.0.1:19132